-Number one in our termite prevention tips is that we recommend placing your Termicure Termite Baits approximately every 3 metres around the entire perimeter of your home to effectively reduce the risk of termite attack.
+Number one in our termite prevention tips is that we recommend placing your Termicure Termite Bait Stations approximately every 3 metres around the entire perimeter of your home to effectively reduce the risk of termite attack.

 To work out how many baits you’ll need, measure the perimeter of your home and divide by 3.
-This will give you the total amount of baits to buy to adequately protect your home and create ideal termite solutions.
+This will give you the total amount of baits to buy to adequately protect your home and create and ideal termite management plan.

 Sometimes, due to financial issues it simply is not possible for homeowners to install a full protection system.
 In these instances, the protection of key areas is an option.
 The installation of some protection is better than none, however we must stress that protection of an entire structure or group of structures is recommended where possible.

 You probably get on well with your neighbours but what if they were unaware they had a termite infestation, and those termites were marching into your property?
 Termites can and regularly travel hundreds of meters underground.